dm3-org/dm3-spec/docs/specification/message-transport/mtp-deliveryservice-api.md

 success: boolean
 ```

-The response is true, if the delivery service received the envelop with the message.
+The response is true, if the delivery service received the envelope with the message.
 It is still ``true``, if the message does not fit the spam parameters (like minNonce or minBalance) and is recarded.
 The response is ``false``, if the envelope can't be opended and interpreted by the delivery service.

 ## Get Properties of the Delivery Service